BinaryBirds/swift-html/README.md

 // <rss version="2.0">...</rss> - tag with a default attribute
 ```

-To customize tags of a particular type...
+To customize tags of a particular `Node` type...

 ```html
 // Open and close tags, use StandardTag class